iamunr4v31/git-create/README.md

 **Example :**
 ```
-git create -n test_repo -p True -hi False -d "This is a sample description"
+git-create -n test_repo -p True -hi False -d "This is a sample description"
 ```